dotnet/AspNetCore.Docs/aspnetcore/web-api/http-repl-tool.md

 ## Point to the Swagger document for the API service

 To properly inspect the service, set the relative URI to the Swagger document for the API service.
 To do so, run the navigation command `set swagger <RELATIVE URI>`.
-Example: `http://localhost:5000~ set swagger /swagger/v1/swagger.json`.
+For example, `http://localhost:5000~ set swagger /swagger/v1/swagger.json`.

 ## Navigate the API service